-Especially, if they desperately want to breastfed and if these mothers have been told by a professional that their newborn is losing weight!
+Especially if they desperately want to breastfeed, and if these mothers have been told by a professional that their newborn is losing weight! *Shudder*

-If so, can I suggest pausing briefly before acting and consider that it’s possible that your baby may be losing weight due to a breastfeeding issue versus a breast milk supply issue.
+Can I suggest pausing briefly before acting, and consider that it’s possible that your baby may be losing weight due to a breastfeeding issue versus a breast milk supply issue?

-Both scenarios in my experience are workable as along as your baby hasn’t lost significant weight already.
+Both scenarios, in my experience, are workable as along as your baby hasn’t lost significant weight already.
 If your baby is grossly underweight and your carers are deeply concerned, then as a priority do whatever you need to do to help your baby gain weight.
-If concerns about weight loss are just being flagged then examine if the following information may assist you with building your supply.
+If concerns about weight loss are just being flagged, however, then the following information may assist you with building your supply.